The following, amongst others, can be deducted from gross employment income for PIT purposes:

 Tax amortisation of other intangible assets whose useful life may not be reliably estimated is deductible up to an annual rate of 5% if certain requirements are met.

-Gross business income generated over a period of more than two years or that is evidently irregular income in accordance with the regulations implemented under Spanish PIT Law, when recorded in a single tax period, qualifies for a 30% reduction with certain limits and requirements.
-The amount regarding which the 30% reduction can be availed of should not exceed EUR 300,000.
+Gross business income generated over a period of more than two years or that is evidently irregular income in accordance with the regulations implemented under Spanish PIT law, when recorded in a single tax period, qualifies for a 30% reduction with certain limits and requirements.
+The amount on which the 30% reduction can be applied should not exceed EUR 300,000.

 Net business income is reduced by EUR 2,000.

 In addition, net business income is reduced by:

 - EUR 3,700 for taxpayers whose business income is EUR 11,250 or less.

 - EUR 3,700 - (1.15625 x [business income - EUR 11,250]) for taxpayers whose business income is between EUR 11,250 and EUR 14,450.